Acebuchal - The lost village

 Restaurant Bar El Acebuchal!

 The main restaurant is run by Antonio and his family.
 Allow time for a meal here!
-The menu offers several dishes according to the season, mainly goat, lamb, wild boar, rabbit and venison.
-Our favourite hot dish was wild boar cooked in dark chocolate.
+The menu offers several dishes according to the season, mainly goat, lamb, wild boar, rabbit, and venison.
+Our favorite hot dish was wild boar cooked in dark chocolate.
 But be warned, it is very filling and very rich, so you might want to share.

-You do have to allow room for the home-made bread and olive oil.
-They make several variations, we have had it with fruit, with salt and our favourite with rosemary.
+You do have to allow room for homemade bread and olive oil.
+They make several variations, we have had it with fruit, with salt, and our favorite with rosemary.
 You are served a large loaf, often still warm and always very fresh.
 If you can’t eat it all they just wrap up to take it home.